SCEMA-WSI/docs/content/en/docs/01_getting_started/01_loading_image/_index.md

 weight: 10
 ---

 Hello!
 Here we are going to show you how to get started with SCEMATK.
 We will download an image and show you how to open it and visualise it using Python.
-It is not necessary for this section that you are connected to a HPC or cloud computing service, we will cover this in the next section.

 ## Installation